-If you use the Notepad frequently, you may have noticed that the Status Bar option under View is always greyed out or disabled.
-In this post we will see the reason for this and how you can enable Status Bar in Notepad – via the Notepad UI itself or with a registry tweak.
+If you use Notepad frequently, you may have noticed that the Status Bar option under View is always greyed out or disabled.
+In this post, we will see why and how you can enable Status Bar in Notepad – via the Notepad UI itself or with a registry tweak.

+The Status Bar appears at the bottom of the Notepad and gives information like the number of Lines and columns; the text occupies.
 Now if you click on View, and you will see that the Status Bar option is greyed out.
 Click on Format and then uncheck the Word Wrap option.
-Now go back and you will see that the Status Bar option is available and you can enable it.
+Now go back, and you will see that the Status Bar option is available and you can enable it.

 This is not a bug, but it is by design!

-If you want to use the Status Bar under View or the Go To (Ctrl+G) under Edit options, you will have to turn off Word Wrap under Format first, since Word Wrap messes with line breaks.
+If you want to use the Status Bar under View or the Go To (Ctrl+G) under Edit options, you must turn off Word Wrap under Format first, since Word Wrap messes with line breaks.
 That is how Notepad has been programmed.

-But if you wish, you can via the Windows Registry force Notepad to always have the Status Bar enabled.
+You can use the Windows Registry to force Notepad always to have the Status Bar enabled.